marcelofern/marcelofern.github.io/notes/woodworking/projects/mobile_workbench/index.md

    destroyed a few of them and had to use pliers to get them out, which wasn't a pleasent experience.
 I much preferred nails for this job - just make sure to wear ear muffers.

+## Further Improvements

+I noticed that the table was "wabbly" when horizontal force was applied at the top.

+I applied these horizontal 45-degree braces to the back of the table, and it is now much more stable.